matthewntsiful/aws-ecs-deployment/README.md

 3. **Security-Enhanced Workflow (ecs_c.yml)**: Adds Trivy security scanning to ensure only secure images are deployed

 Each workflow demonstrates different approaches to CI/CD with increasing levels of sophistication and security controls.

+## Features

+- **Automated CI/CD Pipeline**: Seamless integration with GitHub Actions for automated testing and deployment
+- **Multiple Deployment Strategies**: Three distinct workflows for different use cases and security requirements
+- **Containerized Application**: Lightweight NGINX container serving static content
+- **Infrastructure as Code**: All AWS resources defined in reusable templates
+- **Security First**: Built-in vulnerability scanning with Trivy in the security-enhanced workflow
+- **Scalable Architecture**: Designed to handle traffic spikes with ECS Fargate
+- **Cost-Effective**: Pay only for the resources you use with serverless components
+- **Monitoring Ready**: Built-in support for CloudWatch logs and metrics

 ## Architecture